-We received royalty-bearing grants from the National Authority for Technological Innovation, or NATI (formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, or the OCS), for the financing of certain of our research and development programs that meet specified criteria.
+We received royalty-bearing grants from the Israel Innovation Authority, or IIA (formerly known as the Office of the Chief Scientist of the Ministry of Economy and Industry, or the OCS), for the financing of certain of our research and development programs that meet specified criteria.
 In addition, we are currently participating in development consortiums in Europe, mainly in order to be able to support our customers in the transition to advance technology nodes in the coming years.
-These consortiums are joint programs with the OCS and the European Research Area.
+These consortiums are joint programs with the IIA and the European Research Area.
 To maintain our eligibility for these programs, we must continue to meet certain conditions.
 In addition, we may be required to pay royalties related to grants received in the framework of such programs.
-These programs also restrict our ability to manufacture particular products and transfer particular technology, which were developed as part of the OCS's programs outside of Israel.
-The restrictions and pay additional payments to the OCS.
-Approval to manufacture products outside of Israel or consent to the transfer of technology, if requested, might not be granted.
-In addition, if we fail to comply with certain restrictions associated with receiving such OCS's grants, we may be subject to criminal charges.
+These programs also restrict our ability to manufacture particular products and transfer particular technology, which were developed as part of the IIA's programs, outside of Israel.
+The restrictions associated with receiving such IIA's grants may require us to obtain approval of the research and development committee nominated by the IIA for certain actions and transactions and pay additional payments to the IIA.
+Approval to manufacture products outside of Israel or consent to the transfer of technology, if requested, might not be granted and if granted, may increase our financial liabilities to IIA.
+In addition, if we fail to comply with certain restrictions associated with receiving such IIA's grants, we may be subject to criminal charges.